LabyKreative/printf/README.md

-Printf - team project by: Laby Owolabi and Joshua Monday.
+Printf - team project by: Laby Owolabi and Joshua Monday